Albert Luthuli: Defiance Campaign

-Preparation for the Defiance Campaign began on 6 April, the date the Defiance Campaign was originally supposed to begin.
-The day was mostly used as a warm-up for the Campaign proper, which was to be held on 26 June 1952.
-Large meetings were held in city centres across South Africa at the same time many white South Africans were observing the three-hundredth anniversary of Jan van Riebeeck's landing at the Cape.
-In Cape Town, Port Elizabeth, East London, Pretoria, and Durban, crowds of up to ten thousand people attended demonstrations in support of the upcoming Defiance Campaign.
+The preparations for the Defiance Campaign began on 6 April 1952, while the campaign itself was scheduled for 26 June 1952.
+The preparation day served as a warm-up, with large demonstrations in cities such as Cape Town, Port Elizabeth, East London, Pretoria, and Durban.
+Concurrently, many White South Africans observed the three-hundredth anniversary of Jan van Riebeeck's landing at the Cape.

 Beginning in June, around 8500 volunteers of the ANC and South African Indian Congress, who were carefully selected to follow the method of nonviolent resistance, deliberately set out to break the laws of apartheid.
 Using strategies inspired by Gandhi, the Defiance Campaign required a strict adherence to a policy of nonviolence.
-Africans, Indians, and Coloureds used amenities marked "Europeans Only"; they sat on benches and used reserved station platforms, carriages in trains, and post office counters; and occupied pieces of land reserved for whites.
+Africans, Indians, and Coloureds used amenities marked "Europeans Only"; they sat on benches and used reserved station platforms, carriages in trains, and post office counters.
 Until the end of October, the Defiance Campaign remained nonviolent and disciplined.
 As the movement gained momentum, violence suddenly flared.
 The outbreaks were not a planned part of the campaign, and many, including Luthuli, believe it to be the work of provocateur agents.
-The police, frustrated by the passive resistors, acted severely as the outbreaks of violence sparked chain reactions.
-This led to dozens of Africans being shot.
+The police, frustrated by the passive resistors, responded harshly when outbreaks of violence occurred, resulting in a chain reactions that caused dozens of Africans to be shot.

-The Defiance Campaign did little to change the mind of the government; they viewed the Defiance Campaign as "communist inspired" and a "threat to law and order".
-This event gave the government cause to introduce tighter controls.
+Despite the efforts of the Defiance Campaign, the government's attitude remained unchanged, and they viewed the event as "communist-inspired" and a threat to law and order.
+This perception led to increased security measures and tighter controls.
 The Criminal Law Amendment Act allowed for individuals to be banned without trial, and the Public Safety Act allowed the government to suspend rule of law.
 With more restrictions put in place, the ANC leaders decided to end the campaign in January 1953.

-Prior to the Campaign, the ANC's membership numbered 25,000 in 1951.
+Prior to the campaign, the ANC's membership numbered 25,000 in 1951.
 After the conclusion of the Campaign in 1953, it had increased to 100,000.
-For the first time African, Indian, and Coloured communities across the country acted in concert.
-The Defiance Campaign would lead to the formation of the Congress Alliance in 1954, a front of multiracial organizations that sought to end apartheid.
-The campaign was also praised for its absence of violence, considering the extent of the campaign as well as the frustration among the protestors.
-Due to Luthuli's role in the Defiance Campaign, he was given an ultimatum by the government to choose between his work as a chief at Umvoti or his affiliation with the ANC.
+For the first time African, Indian, and Coloured communities across the country cooperated on a national scale.
+The Defiance Campaign was also praised for its absence of violence.
+Even though there were thousands of protesters and some incidents of violence occurred, the low level of violence overall was a notable accomplishment.
+Due to Luthuli's role in the Defiance Campaign as president of the Natal ANC, he was given an ultimatum by the government to choose between his work as a chief at Umvoti or his affiliation with the ANC.
 He refused to choose, and the government deposed him as chief in November 1952.